Probing the Star Formation Main Sequence down to 10$^{7} M_\odot$ at $1 < z < 9$: Main sequence tests

 \subsection{S/N test}

-We selected those galaxies with a S/N~$>50$ in 5 or more bands.
+We selected those galaxies with a S/N~$>50$ in five or more bands.
 This is a very restrictive cut, which allowed us to select only those galaxies with very robust individual measurements from \texttt{Dense Basis}.
-We repeated the analysis described in Sec.~\ref{sec:results}, weighting by the survey area as detailed in Sec.~\ref{sec:properties}, and show the corresponding MS fits in Fig.~\ref{fig:MS_app}.
+We repeated the analysis described in Sect.~\ref{sec:results}, weighting by the survey area as detailed in Sect.~\ref{sec:properties}, and show the corresponding MS fits in Fig.~\ref{fig:MS_app}.
 The values of the slopes and scatter are included in Table \ref{tab:slopes_app}.

 Looking at Fig.~\ref{fig:MS_app}, we see how the low-mass galaxies that pass this screening are those with the highest SFRs.
 This translates into a flattening of the MS (yellow line), which reflects a selection effect, even though the global sample is mass complete at those $M_\star$.
 The latter highlights the need to provide accurate and realistic estimates for completeness in this kind of study, based on the final screened samples (see also \citealt{Simmonds2025}).